 - A little friendly competition can be helpful.
 With the Fitbit app, you can set up groups of family and friends.
 Each day, my wife and I have a friendly competition to see who gets the most steps during each day.
 We also track our seven day totals, so we not only have daily motivation, but also the motivation of keeping our seven day rolling averages at or above our minimum step goals (10,000 at a minimum at the present).

 - Movement becomes habit and healthful.
 There is an ancient Chinese proverb that says, “100 steps after meals, live to 99.”
-The wisdom is that it is good to move, not only after meals but significantly throughout the day.
+The wisdom is that it is good to move, not only after meals but significantly throughout the day, for more on keeping yourself health.
 If you work with your Fitbit or exercise device of choice, you will develop the habit of movement.
 Regular exercise, including walking, is good for weight control, blood pressure maintenance, circulation, muscle toning and much more.
 The Fitbit measures and tracks heartbeats per minute.
 When I slow down on exercise, my resting heartbeat tends to raise several points.
 When I’m regularly meeting my goals, my resting beat is in the 64-67 bpm range.
 I’m not an exercise physiologist nor am I a physician, but some things are common sense.
 There is an old saying “you are what you eat.”
 If you become a person of movement, you increase the odds of maintaining good health.
 You are what you do.

 - Regular movement influences other decisions for the benefit of health.
 If you do become a person of movement, you will likely find that the fact that you are paying attention to your steps and your calories will begin to influence your dietary choices.
 With the Fitbit, you learn what calories you need to expend to maintain weight or to move toward a weight reduction goal.
 That knowledge helps with food and beverage decisions at the margin.
 I know that my weight maintains at somewhere around 2,700 calories per day.
 If I expend 3,000 calories I know I am in a slow weight reduction mode (or I can have a treat!).
 If I overeat and know it (you can count calories in the Fitbit system, but I don’t), then I know I have to watch my intake and increase my activity for a few days.
 Weighing daily on a linked scale also provides instant feedback!
 The point of all of this is that it is not a visit to the doctor’s office that causes these behavior changes, but your and my increasing focus on what we do with our bodies every day.